Ma7mood998/the-coldstore-app/README.md

 ### Staff
 The store's staff can view their schedules as well as request and respond to incoming shift trade requests.
 They can also report a new sale as well as view sales reports.

+## Development Guidelines

+The development of the Coldstore App is conducted by means of the collaborative approach of opening the project up for contributions from the open-source community.
+The project owner is the dictator role is played by Mahmood Maher. giving instructions and leading a group if any disagreement occurs.

 ## Communication Channel
 In today's global economy, communication is an important aspect of any project.
 When it comes to open source projects, the success of a project can depend on how effectively the team communicates with members and users.